Alberta reports four new COVID-19 deaths, total cases at 1,651 | CBC News

 There were 1,651 confirmed cases reported — 82 of those were new.

 For the first time since COVID-19 was detected in the province, the number of recovered cases was higher than the number of active cases.
-There was 823 recovered cases on Sunday.
+As of Sunday, 823 Albertans had recovered from the illness.

 The regional breakdown of COVID-19 cases was: